Powerful storms slam South; at least 6 killed in Alabama

 “It would hit a house, and black smoke would swirl up,” she said.
 “It was very terrifying.”

-The weather service had issued a tornado emergency for several counties just north of the capital city of Montgomery as the same storm system moved eastward.
-“This is a life-threatening situation.
-Take shelter immediately,” the weather service said of the reported tornado.

-There were multiple tornado warnings issued Thursday in Alabama, Mississippi and Tennessee as the storm system moved through the region.

-More than 50,000 customers were without power in Alabama, according to PowerOutage.us, which tracks outages nationwide.
+About 40,000 customers were without power in Alabama Thursday night, according to PowerOutage.us, which tracks outages nationwide.

-In Georgia, more than 100,000 customers were without electricity just before sunset Thursday as the storm system carved a path across a tier of counties just south of Atlanta, according to PowerOutage.us.
+In Georgia, about 86,000 customers were without electricity Thursday night after the storm system carved a path across a tier of counties just south of Atlanta.

 The storm hit in Griffin, south of Atlanta, with winds damaging a shopping area, local news outlets reported.
 A Hobby Lobby store partially lost its roof, and at least one car was flipped in the parking lot of a nearby Walmart.